 The Vanguard Veo Select 43RB takes its design cues from popular commuter and day bags available at the moment — indeed, Vanguard expressly say on their website that the Veo Select 43RB has been designed to not look like a camera bag.

-True to form, the bag is an attractive piece, with a top-entry roll top and front-opening backpack area that is deceptively large.
+The bag is an attractive piece, as expected, with a top-entry roll top and a front-opening backpack compartment that is deceptively large.
 It’ll hold a large DSLR camera and between 4-6 lenses depending on their size, as well as multiple accessories such as cables, tripods, batteries, and memory cards.

-For the size, the amount of gear you can carry and the versatility of the bag, we think that it’s great value for money and would suit any photographer who wants one bag to house a growing kit list.
+We think it offers excellent value given the size, amount of gear it can hold, and versatility of the bag.
+It would work well for any photographer who wants one bag to hold a growing kit list.

-This hybrid backpack from Manfrotto is designed to be a 3-in-1 solution to carrying your kit around.
+This hybrid backpack from Manfrotto is designed to be a 3-in-1 solution for carrying your kit around.

 Firstly, it operates as a conventional camera backpack, with standard adjustable straps.
 These, however, can be neatly tucked away inside a small compartment at the back of the bag, making way for a shoulder strap.
 The bag also has two handles on top so it can easily be carried around in the hand too.

 As you’d expect, access to the bag is designed to be complementary to how you choose to carry it, with a number of different access zips from every side to ensure you can reach your gear easily.
-We liked the fact that the internal camera compartment can be removed to turn the bag into a conventional rucksack, and that despite its size it features a tripod connection for a small or travel-sized tripod.
+When we reviewed the Manfrotto Advanced Hybrid III backpack we liked the fact that the internal camera compartment can be removed to turn the bag into a conventional rucksack, and that despite its size it features a tripod connection for a small or travel-sized tripod.
 The 14" laptop compartment is a good feature too.

-We wouldn’t necessarily recommend this bag for long distance hikers or adventure travel pros, or people with loads of gear to carry, but for urban or street photographers, it’s a great option.
+While we wouldn't necessarily recommend this bag for long-distance hikers, adventure travel pros, or those with a lot of stuff to carry, it's a fantastic choice for urban or street photographers.

-Staying with the Italian manufacturer Manfrotto, this is another backpack option that would be perfect for people just starting out in photography and building their gear and kit list.
+Staying with the Italian manufacturer Manfrotto, this is another backpack option that would be perfect for anyone just starting out in photography and building their gear and kit list.

-The Chicago backpack is surprisingly versatile for a small unit, holding a DSLR-sized camera and up to three lenses plus a laptop.
-The Manfrotto website states that you can transform the bag from a 100% camera bag to a 100% lifestyle bag – the removable photo insert can be used as a shoulder bag, separating out the items and freeing up the main compartment for clothing or other weekend items.
+For a small unit, The Chicago backpack is surprisingly versatile, holding a DSLR-sized camera and up to three lenses, plus a laptop.
+The Manfrotto website states that you can transform the bag from a 100% camera bag to a 100% lifestyle bag — the removable photo insert can be used as a shoulder bag, separating out the items and freeing up the main compartment for clothing or other weekend items.

-Unlike some of the other bags on this list, there is no additional waist strap to provide extra support when carrying, but the shoulder straps feel wide enough to accommodate the carrying of heavier kit.
+There isn't an additional waist strap like on some of the other bags on our list, but the shoulder straps feel wide enough to support carrying larger equipment.
 It does mean, however, that we felt the bag was designed for smaller, urban trips, which given the ‘Chicago’ name is probably exactly what it was designed to do.

 Gitzo is well known for creating mountaineer-grade tripods and heads that are at the more premium end of the market — they have a wide range of traveler tripods and monopods that are made from a lightweight, carbon-fiber construction.
 Although not necessarily a household name when it comes to bags and other accessories, we were very impressed with one of their latest offerings, the Légende.

 The Gitzo Légende is, we think, perhaps one of the most timeless and elegant camera bags we’ve tested for this article.
-It has a classic, adventure-style look reminiscent of the glory days of film photography, and uses a soft brushed fabric exterior to highlight its build quality – it certainly feels like a sturdy, well put together bag.
-It does have a couple of downsides – we found that weatherproofing wasn’t as its best and it doesn’t feature waist or chest straps, so that’s definitely worth bearing that in mind.
+It has a classic, adventure-style look reminiscent of the glory days of film photography, and uses a soft brushed fabric exterior to highlight its build quality — it certainly feels like a sturdy, well-put-together bag.
+It does have a couple of downsides — we found that weatherproofing wasn’t at its best and it doesn’t feature waist or chest straps, so that’s definitely worth bearing in mind.

-In terms of the bag’s operation, there’s a single side access allowing gear to stay within easy reach, and a roll-top pocket for smaller items when out and about, too.
+The bag operates with a single side access so that gear is always within easy reach, and it also has a roll-top pocket to access smaller items when traveling.
 We liked the fact that the top compartment features dividers to keep everything neatly contained, and the 15" laptop compartment fits a modern MacBook Pro-sized device easily.
 There’s enough room for a DSLR-sized device with one zoom lens, plus an additional two separate lenses.

 For its place in the market, we think the Légende is well priced, but be sure also to look out for their bundle deal — they neatly package this bag with one of their 4-section carbon fiber travel tripods with eco-leather straps made for convenient carrying.
 Rather more expensive, but we think it’s a desirable package.